quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 New event definitions SHOULD be part of an extension schema, using the annotations and concepts presented in this section.

-A schema defines one or more qlog event categories that can contain multiple event definitions.
+An extension schema defines one or more qlog event categories that can contain multiple event definitions.
 Each event MUST only belong to a single category.

 It is not possible to extend a category with new events.
-Instead, extension schema MUST define new categories with globally unique identifiers.
+Instead, extension schemas MUST define new categories with globally unique identifiers.
 Per
 {{{#name-field}}}, event names are the concatenation of category and type.
 Therefore, unique category identifiers ensure events in qlog files are disambuiguated.